AqeelAsghar/Quiz-App/README.md

-# fluyoAssignment
+# Quiz App
- fluyoAssignment quiz app
+  quiz app with drag and drop options